SubhayanDas08/ase_grp2/frontend/README.md

 ### `shared/`

-- `components/` – Reusable React components that can be used by both desktop and mobile (if they are platform-agnostic).
+- `components/` – Reusable React components that can be used by both desktop and mobile.

-- `styles/` – Global or shared styling (e.g., Tailwind configs, variables).
+- `styles/` – Global or shared styling.

 - `utils/` – Utility functions that are platform-independent.